9.7 Finite bow width

 Figure 6.
 Simulated Schelleng diagram for the cello string using the enhanced thermal model of friction and a single-point bow, in the same format as Fig. 5.
 The green lines indicate approximate fits to the limits of Helmholtz motion in this simulation, using Schelleng’s predicted variation with $\beta$.

 Figure 7.
 Simulated Schelleng diagram for the cello string using the enhanced thermal model of friction and a finite-width bow consisting of 6 rigid “hairs”, in the same format as Figs. 5 and 6.
 The green lines are the same as in Fig. 6.
+The example in Figs. 3 and 4 is taken from the case in the top row of the third column from the left in this plot.

 It is probably useful to start with a reminder of what we expect the Schelleng diagram to show, and what the different colours signify in these plots.
 All three plots show a central region of red pixels, connoting Helmholtz motion.
 Below the red pixels is a band of orange colour, connoting “double-slipping motion”, often described by players as “surface sound”.
 Below these orange pixels are some yellow ones, indicating a region where long-lasting steady stick-slip motion seems not to be possible at all — the string motion simply dies away.

 On the opposite side of the region of red pixels, in the top right corner of all three plots, some black pixels can be seen.
 These connote non-periodic motion, described by Schelleng as “raucous”.
 Finally, there are some white pixels.
 These connote approximately periodic motion that is neither Helmholtz motion nor double slipping.
 We will see some examples shortly — they are all what Raman described as “higher types” of string motion, and are something players usually try to avoid unless they are deliberately seeking an unusual tone colour.
+(Some examples were shown in section 9.1.)

 Schelleng predicted that the upper limit of Helmholtz motion, the maximum bow force, should follow a straight line in these log-log plots, with a slope of $-1$.
 The lower limit, the minimum bow force, should also follow a straight line, but with a steeper slope with the value $-2$.
 The two green lines marked in all three plots show what these slopes look like.
-The specific lines were fitted to the simulated results in Fig. 6, then the same lines are included in the other two plots.
+The specific lines were fitted to the simulated results in Fig. 6, then the same lines were included in the other two plots.

 We can learn some interesting things from these lines.
 First, it is by no means obvious that Schelleng’s argument will really apply to our thermal friction model, and even less obvious that it will apply to the finite-width simulations.
-But in fact Figs. 6 and 7 both show the red-orange boundary tracking the lower green line quite closely, and the red-black boundary tracking the upper green line moderately well.
-It looks as if the pattern of Schelleng’s limits continues to apply, and that a finite-width bow makes rather little difference to this aspect of behaviour.
-The regions of white pixels cut across the upper green line in Figs. 5 and 6, but that is to be expected.
-Versions of Schelleng’s calculation can be constructed for the various “higher types”, and this is the predicted behaviour: each variety of “higher type” has its own maximum and minimum bow force, different from those for Helmholtz motion.
+But in fact Figs. 6 and 7 both show the red-black boundary following the upper green line very well, and the red-orange boundary tracking the slope of lower green line quite closely.
+It looks as if the pattern of Schelleng’s limits continues to apply, and that a finite-width bow makes rather little difference to this aspect of behaviour except that the minimum bow force seems to have reduced a little in this example.

-One obvious difference between Figs. 5, 6 and 7 is in the number and positions of the white pixels.
-Figures 5 and 6 show a generic similarity, although the details do not exactly match.
-Both show two vertical columns of white, at high values of $\beta$.
-Figure 7 shows far fewer white pixels, and they do not form obvious columns in the same way.
-To see what lies behind these differences, we need to look at some waveforms in detail.
-Six pixels have been chosen, marked (a)—(f) in all three plots.
-Matching extracts of bridge-force waveforms for these cases are plotted in Fig. 8—10.
-In each plot, the waveforms are in the same order as Figs. 5—7: the measurement at the top, the single-point simulation in the middle, and the finite-width simulation at the bottom.
+Comparing Fig. 5 with Fig. 6, we can see some strong similarities but also some differences.
+The red-orange boundary follows a similar trend to the green line, but it is displaced upwards in Fig. 5.
+The precise shape of the red-black boundary cannot be seen very clearly, but it seems to be a little higher than the green line deduced from the simulations.
+Another obvious difference between Figs. 5 and 6 is in the number and positions of the white pixels.
+The two plots show a generic similarity, although the details do not exactly match.
+Both show vertical columns of white, at high values of $\beta$.
+To see what lies behind all these differences, we need to look at some waveforms in detail.
+Three columns have been chosen, marked by blue rectangles in all three plots.
+Matching extracts of bridge-force waveforms for every second pixel in these columns are plotted in Figs. 8—10.
+In each plot the measured set is on the left, the single-point simulations in the middle, and the finite-width simulations on the right.

 There is another interesting thing to be learned from these simulations of the Schelleng diagram.
 Back in section 9.2, we saw a discussion of the effect whereby hysteresis in the friction behaviour during a cycle of Helmholtz motion can lead to pitch flattening of the note, especially when the bow force is high.
 The argument presented there was firmly based on the friction-curve model and a single bowing point, so it is interesting to explore whether the flattening effect is still predicted by a simulation model using the thermal friction model, and with a bow of finite width.